 - SCCCS attaches great value to growing teachers' capacities as instructional leaders.
 Because teachers thrive with continuous information about each student's current understanding they will be empowered to design and administer daily classroom-based assessments.
 This will allow them to provide timely and specific instructional feedback to students, families, and service providers as well as adapt lessons, activities, and expectations appropriately.
-As assessment expert Richard Stiggins argues, classroom-based assessments are vital because teachers need continuous information about where each student is now in relation to key understandings so that they may adapt lessons, activities, and expectations.
-With this in mind, teachers will work to implement frequent formative assessments.
+As assessment expert Richard Stiggins argues, classroom-based assessments are vital because teachers need continuous information about where each student is now in relation to key understandings so that they may adapt lessons, activities, and expectations.46 With this in mind, teachers will work to implement frequent formative assessments.
 Examples of quick phonics formative assessments used by Waldorf teachers: Four Corners: Students fold a piece of paper into four sections and label each section with a phonics sound.
 Students are given five minutes to come up with as many words as possible for each section. - o Differentiation possibility: add affixes as well - Phonics Relay: Students are divided into teams and then form a single line.
 The first student will have a piece of paper, dry-erase board or chalkboard.
 The student is given a phonics skill.
 Then they write one word with that skill and run to the end of the line.
 Depending on the pattern, the students can run through multiple times. - Tongue Twisters: Students write tongue twisters using their phonics skill of the week.
 Challenge them to read a partner's until they can say it perfectly.
-Helps improve fluency.
+Helps improve fluency. - Behind You: A student stands with their back to the board.
+A word is written behind them that follows a phonics pattern.
+Students in the group will give clues so that the student can guess the word. - + Headaches: Students put an index card with an unknown word on their forehead.
+Partners give hints so that they can guess their word. - o Differentiation possibility: One partner can have an affix and the other partner can have a phonics word.